ibrahemMR/Form-Validate/README.md

 # Form Validate
-this is form validatetion with Jquery,ajax and php native i make this as an  application to use ajax
+this is an arabic form validate with Jquery,ajax and php native i make this as an  application to use ajax

-#Ingredients:
+# Ingredients:
 - HTMl5
 - CSS3
 - Javascript ( Jquery, Ajax) v3.3.1